ZarnackGroup/racoon_clip/docs/examples.rst

 Full list of yaml file options
 ------------------------------
-Setting up racoon_clip works via providing a config.yaml file or by specifying all options in the command line.
+Setting up racoon_clip works by providing a config.yaml file or by specifying all options in the command line.
 Here is a full config.yaml file including all default options.
-All parameters, that should be used in default, do not need to be specified in the config.yaml file.
+All parameters that should be used with default settings do not need to be specified in the config.yaml file.
 You can find an explanation of all parameters :ref:`here <all_options>`.

 Here is a walk-through for some minimal examples.

 Get an annotation
 ------------------
-First, download a human genome assembly (as fasta) and genome annotation (as gtf).
-You can for example get them from `GENCODE <https://www.gencodegenes.org/human/>`_ or from `ENSEMBL <http://www.ensembl.org/index.html>`_.
+First, download a human genome assembly (as FASTA) and genome annotation (as gtf).
+You can, for example, get them from `GENCODE <https://www.gencodegenes.org/human/>`_ or from `ENSEMBL <http://www.ensembl.org/index.html>`_.

 .. code:: bash